paige-chang/MountainCar/README.md

 # MountainCar

-This repository contains implementations of algorithms that solve a classic reinforcement learning problem - mountain car, and the environment is provided by the OpenAI Gym (MountainCar-v0).
+This repository contains implementations of algorithms that solve a classic reinforcement learning problem - mountain car.
+The environment is provided by the OpenAI Gym (MountainCar-v0).

 ![Output sample](mountaincar.gif)